-In 2005, Mike James answered his phone to sound of Steve Hannah’s voice on the other end of the line.
-The Gatekeeper Systems, Inc., Vice President of Engineering was recruiting for a Principle Engineer.
+In 2005, Mike James answered his phone to the sound of Steve Hannah’s voice on the other end of the line.
+The Gatekeeper Systems, Inc., Vice President of Engineering was recruiting for a Principal Systems Engineer.
 “I jumped,” says Mike.
 “I had worked with Steve before.
 I completely trust him as a manager, and he is a very good engineer.”

-Mike was also up for the challenge of engineering state-of-the art technology and system designs in the emerging field of push-out theft prevention.
+Mike was also up for the challenge of engineering state-of-the-art technology and system designs in the emerging field of push-out theft prevention.
 “Gatekeeper has a robust, advanced-technology system that can work in a variety of retail environments and meet specific client needs,” says Mike.
-Now working as the Principle Systems Engineer, Mike describes himself this way, “I’m not the big idea guy, but when there is a new idea, I like figuring out how to make it a reality.”
+Now working as the Principal Systems Engineer, Mike describes himself this way, “I’m not the big idea guy, but when there is a new idea, I like figuring out how to make it a reality.”

 In 2017, Gatekeeper Systems, Inc. acquired Carttronics to offer a comprehensive product suite of intelligent cart solutions and loss prevention technology and services to retailers around the globe.
 Its radio frequencies and locking cart wheel technology prevent unpaid merchandise from ever leaving the store and avoids negative confrontations while seamlessly protecting the paying customer journey.